Consistent staffing is important to the learning environment and district operation and therefore is

 five days may make application to the Assistant Superintendent.
 Any support staff

-entitled to 12 days of APL.
-Any support staff employees whose assignments call for
+receive 12 days of APL.
+Any support staff employees whose assignments call for 11

-11 months of full-time employment will be entitled to 11 days of approved paid
+months of full-time employment will receive 11 days of approved paid leave.

-leave.
-Support staff employees whose assignments call for full-time employment
+Support staff employees whose assignments call for full-time employment only

-basis.
-Should the reassignment of an employee change the number of work hours per
+the reassignment of an employee change the number of work hours per day, APL

-day, APL benefits will be adjusted proportionately.
-The maximum number of days
+benefits will be adjusted proportionately.
+The maximum number of days allowed per

-allowed per year shall not exceed the annual rate of accumulation for the respective
+year shall not exceed the annual rate of accumulation for the respective period.

-period.
 Absences shall be charged against APL on an hourly basis.
-APL is divided
+APL is divided into two

 Staff must utilize half-day or full-day increments of APL for any time taken.
 If